 - Making grants for artists, with the goal of advancing racial equity and community healing from COVID, administered in collaboration with the Arts Council of Greater New Haven.

 - Long-term partnership with New Haven Healthy Start, which works to eliminate racial disparities in birth outcomes.

 - Measuring the health and wellbeing of the community through a partnership with DataHaven.

 Jay Williams, President & CEO, Hartford Foundation for Public Giving

 Elysa Gordon, Vice President, Community Impact, Hartford Foundation for Public Giving

-Mendi Blue-Paca, Chief Impact Officer, Fairfield County’s Community Foundation
+Mendi Blue-Paca, President and CEO, Fairfield County’s Community Foundation

 William Ginsberg, President and CEO, The Community Foundation for Greater New Haven